A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 Why does NPG recover policy iteration?
 Standard gradient ascent is sensitive to parameterization: it takes the steepest step in Euclidean parameter space, where units depend on how the policy is parameterized.
 NPG takes the steepest step in distribution space (measured by KL-divergence), which is invariant to reparameterization.
 In the tabular case, \citet[Theorem~2]{Kakade2001} proves that this geometric correction aligns the gradient exactly with the greedy policy $\tilde{\pi}$ from policy iteration.
 With step size 1 (and exact estimation), NPG performs one full Newton step; with smaller step sizes, it performs damped Newton updates.
 This explains its rapid convergence: NPG approximates the quadratic convergence of finding a fixed point rather than the linear convergence of hill-climbing.

 The RL objective $J(\theta)$ is non-convex in $\theta$.
 For researchers trained to distrust gradient methods on non-convex objectives, the natural concern is convergence to spurious local optima.
 For tabular softmax policies (one free parameter per state-action pair), this concern is unfounded.
 The landscape is ``benign'' in a precise sense. \citet{agarwal2021theory} prove that $J(\theta)$ satisfies a \emph{gradient domination} condition (also called Polyak-\L{}ojasiewicz, or PL).
-The PL condition has the same functional form as the strong convexity condition for guaranteeing linear convergence of gradient descent, but it applies to non-convex functions: whenever $\|\nabla J(\theta)\|$ is small, the policy must be near-optimal.
+The PL condition has the same functional form as the strong convexity condition for guaranteeing linear convergence of gradient descent (Theorem~\ref{thm:prelim_gd}), but it applies to non-convex functions: whenever $\|\nabla J(\theta)\|$ is small, the policy must be near-optimal.
 Formally, the sub-optimality $J(\pi^*) - J(\pi_\theta)$ is bounded by a constant times $\|\nabla J(\theta)\|^2$.
-The implication is immediate: any point where the gradient vanishes is globally optimal.
-The non-convex landscape has no false peaks, no spurious local maxima.
-Gradient ascent cannot get trapped.
+The implication is immediate: any point where the gradient vanishes is globally optimal, so gradient ascent cannot get trapped at a spurious local maximum.

 \citet{mei2020} sharpen this result for softmax parameterization, proving explicit convergence rates.
 These guarantees are specific to the tabular parameterization.
 With function approximation, the PL condition does not hold. \citet[Theorem~6.2]{agarwal2021theory} show that NPG with log-linear or smooth policy classes (including neural networks) converges to a neighborhood of the optimum whose radius depends on the approximation error of the policy class, not to the global optimum itself.\footnote{However, ``no spurious local optima'' does not imply ``easy optimization.''
 The landscape is dominated by vast plateaus (saddle points) where gradients vanish.
 Without sufficient exploration, the probability of visiting relevant states decays exponentially with the horizon, rendering the gradient exponentially small.
 Global convergence requires the starting distribution to have adequate coverage relative to the optimal policy's visitation distribution, formalized as the ``distribution mismatch coefficient'' by \citet{agarwal2021theory}.
 The Natural Policy Gradient addresses this by preconditioning with the Fisher Information Matrix, making the update direction covariant: invariant to invertible linear transformations of the parameter space.
 This standardizes units across parameters, preventing stalling on plateaus caused by poor parameter scaling. \citet{li2022softmax} make this quantitatively precise: vanilla softmax policy gradient requires iterations doubly exponential in the effective horizon $1/(1-\gamma)$ because score functions are exponentially small in directions corresponding to suboptimal actions.}